Cognigy/Documentation/docs/en/docs/live-agent/installation/migration/helm-dependencies.md

 Once done, `jobs` command should give no output.

 ### Step 3.
-Delete current release and check PVC reclaim policy
+Delete the current release and check PVC reclaim policy

 When the PostgreSQL and Redis versions have changed, the PVCs become incompatible with the new versions.
 To recover compatibility, delete the current release and the PVCs, then check the Live Agent PVC reclaim policy.